Request processing and filters

 Filter chains in the filter configuration

-If the filter is enabled (default), then the filter will be executed, otherwise the filter will be bypassed.
+If the filter is enabled (default), then the filter is executed.
+Otherwise the filter is bypassed.
 A filter or a filter chain can define rules to determine when a filter should be bypassed.
 The configuration of bypasses is done using voters.

 This example shows that the URI for the login form is bypassed in the uriSecurity filter.